matloff/fasteR/README.md

 Well, then, what did we accomplish -- if anything -- by using **lapply** here rather than our earlier approach using a loop?
 Certainly the **lapply** version did make for more compact code, just 2 lines.
 But we had to think a harder to come up with the idea.
-And worse, printing it out is less compact:
+Also, printing it out is less compact:

 ``` r